Paradox Interactive: Separation from Paradox Entertainment (1999–2004)

 Paradox Interactive's origins started with Target Games, a Sweden-based board game company.
 Target had been producing board and tabletop role-playing games in the 1980s and 1990s, and ventured into video games.
-By the late 1990s, Target was struggling financially, and they ultimately folded into bankruptcy by 1999.
+By the late 1990s, Target was struggling financially, and it ultimately folded into bankruptcy by 1999.
 The video game division spun off into a separate entity, Paradox Entertainment, which published video game adaptions of Target's games.
-The new division selected an image based on the skeleton of a platypus, which originally given the scientific name ornithorhynchus paradoxus; the division considered their design philosophy to be "weird and unique" like the playtpus.
-Between 2000 and 2003, Paradox Entertainment released the first titles of several grand strategy games, including Europa Universalis, Hearts of Iron, Victoria: An Empire Under the Sun, and Crusader Kings.
+The new division selected an image based on the skeleton of a platypus, which originally given the scientific name ornithorhynchus paradoxus; the division considered its design philosophy to be "weird and unique" like the platypus.
+Between 2000 and 2004, Paradox Entertainment released the first titles of several grand strategy games, including Europa Universalis, Hearts of Iron, Victoria: An Empire Under the Sun, and Crusader Kings.
 The company had several mediocre releases, as well as a failed, ambitious attempt at releasing a free-to-play massively multiplayer online game first-person shooter title on a triple-A scale, leading to more than 30 developers losing their jobs when the project was later cancelled before its completion.

 By around 2003, Paradox Entertainment began buying the intellectual property rights to various franchises like Conan the Barbarian from Robert E. Howard and Solomon Kane.
 Fredrik Wester, current CEO of Paradox Interactive, stated that around 2003 he had been brought aboard by Paradox Entertainment to help write their business plan, which included the drive to transform their video game division into a triple-A studio.
 Wester cautioned them about this, pointing back to the studio's previous unsuccessful project.
 The Paradox Entertainment executives did not take this advice well and decided it would be better to shutter the video games division and focus exclusively on licensing their acquired brands.
 Instead, Wester, along with the Paradox Entertainment CEO Theodore Bergquist, bought out the video games division retaining the Swedish Paradox Development Studio and all seven of its developers including Johan Andersson and Henrik Fåhraeus.
 They gained all intellectual property rights to the studio's past games, forming Paradox Interactive in 2004.